How To Become A Medical Transcriptionist

 1. Earn your GED - As stated before, having a high school diploma, also known as a GED is the only real formal requirement to becoming a medical transcriptionist.
 If you’re an adult without one, you can take a test to earn your GED.
 Most states require that you are at least sixteen years old before you can take the GED.
 You can even take the GED without attending classes, but it does help to review the material before you take the test.
 There are also many online resources available and nearly every town offers GED classes.

 2. Assess Your Typing Speed - As a medical transcriptionist, most of the time will be spent listening to the doctor's dictations and transcribing that information into a written form.
 You’ll need to be able to keep up a good typing speed as you transcribe.
-However, you don’t need to be extremely fast.
+However, if you're sitting asking 'is 60 words per minute good?', then don't worry.
+You won't need to type quite that fast, though if you can, it'll show prowess in your role.
 About forty-five words per minute is an average speed to allow you to transcribe quickly and accurately.
 You can test your typing speed on various websites and if you’re a slow typer, these online typing courses can help increase your speed.

 3. Choose Your Credentials - This is not a necessary step but getting credentialed will give you an edge in the job market.
 There is two certification available in the medical transcriptionist field.
 There is a CHDS also known as a Certified Healthcare Documentation Specialist or an RHDS which is a Registered Healthcare Documentation Specialist.
 Both are offered through the Association for Healthcare Documentation Integrity or AHDI.